This page contains updates on The Good Earth, consumer information, and opinions.

 DID YOU KNOW:

 Don't confuse a truly green burial with those offering green funerals.
 A truly green burial is in a green burial ground or hybrid cemetery (where a portion of the cemetery is set aside for green burials).
 A green burial ground is one that works to conserve the native plants and wildlife as well as reclaiming areas used for trash.
-The Good Earth has spent over $10,000.00 for clean-up; soil testing; hydrology testing and plans; planting of native grasses and flowers; and follows all requirements of the Green Burial Council.
+The Good Earth has spent over $10,000.00 for clean-up; soil testing; hydrology testing and plans; planting of native grasses and flowers; and follows most requirements of the Green Burial Council.
 The Good Earth is working to help the environment in additional ways: no embalming, no vaults, and only natural burial shrouds or caskets made of biodegradable resources that have not been stained or coated with harmful chemicals.

 In our great state of Alabama: every funeral service, memorial service, or interment, or part thereof, shall be in the actual charge and shall be under the direct supervision of an Alabama Licensed Funeral Director?
 Doesn't this seem like an overreach of government to dictate what we do with the body of our loved ones and to IMPOSE a stranger upon us at such a time?
 I wonder if they will do this for free or if there will be a fee?
 I think we know the answer.

 UPDATE: In April, 2016 the Alabama legislature changed the law that prohibited anyone but Alabama Licensed Funeral Directors from selling caskets, urns, and burial shrouds in Alabama?
 The Good Earth has sold its first hand made "plain pine box" casket as shown on the General Price list page.